dwadden/dygiepp/README.md

 Unfortunately, I don't have the bandwidth at this point to add additional features.
 But, I'm happy to assist with issues related to:
 - Reproducing the results reported in the README.
-- Making predictions using pre-trained models.
+- Making predictions on a new dataset using pre-trained models.
 - Training your own models on a new dataset.

 There are a number of ways this code could be improved, and I'd definitely welcome pull requests.
 If you're interested [contributions.md](doc/contributions.md) for a list of ieas.